Renewable energies

 • Parkwind

-Parkwind is a Belgian energy company that develops, finances and operates offshore wind farms.
-This includes Arcadis Ost 1 in the Baltic Sea - about 19 kilometers off the island of Rügen.
+Parkwind is a Belgian energy company that develops, finances and operates offshore wind farms, including Arcadis Ost 1 in the Baltic Sea - about 12 miles (19 km) off the island of Rügen.
 The wind farm will consist of 28 turbines producing 257 ...

 Learn more